This is a fairly generic (and somewhat common) Stock Phrase

 Sometimes the person may try to extend the analogy, leading to Metaphorgotten

-- MGM, back in the glory days of cinema of the 1930s, had so many actors and actress under contract that it was said to have "more stars than there are in the sky."
+- Back in the glory days of cinema of the 1930s, Metro-Goldwyn-Mayer had so many actors and actresses under contract that it was said to have "more stars than there are in the sky."

 - One Piece has Doctor Hogback, who is claimed by Chopper to have saved as many lives as there are stars in the night sky.